Why You Need a Good Creative Workflow Process

 Burgoyne writes about creative workflow processes on his professional blog, Adsubculture.
 He cites several areas that are helpful to understand in improving creative workflow.
 They include the following:

 - Understanding traditional project management frameworks

 - Understanding how project management methodologies like Waterfall and Agile can help in creative workflow.
-You can learn more about Waterfall here and more about Agile in “Everything You Need to Know About Agile Project Management.”
+You can learn more about Waterfall methodology and more about Agile project management.

 - Understanding how to build cross-functional teams with members from different departments working together

 - Understanding the structure and organization of advertising agencies

 - Understanding various structures of creative production and services workflow

 How to Deal with Clients Who Want to Change Your Creative Workflow Process

 A client will sometimes want to change some aspect of a project that can significantly alter your workflow process.
 They are your client, of course, so sometimes you will need to accommodate their requests.
 However, sometimes accommodating suggested changes can impair the process and diminish the final product.
 In those scenarios, you may need to push back a bit against the client’s request — politely and with a good explanation, of course.

 - Be Polite: Always try to understand the client’s point of view before responding too quickly.
 Try to be calm, understanding, and polite in explaining the importance of your process set up.